headmaster21/admin-dashboard/README.md

 # AdminDashboard

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+This project is an administration dashboard and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.

 ## Development server